digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-size-slug

 Specifies which size the Load Balancer should be created with.
 Options are `lb-small`, `lb-medium`, and `lb-large`.
+Only one of `do-loadbalancer-size-slug` and `do-loadbalancer-size-unit` can be specified.
 Defaults to `lb-small`.

+## "service.beta.kubernetes.io/do-loadbalancer-size-unit"

+Specifies the number of nodes to create the load balancer with.
+Options are numbers greater than or equal to `1`.
+Only one of `do-loadbalancer-size-unit` and `do-loadbalancer-size-slug` can be specified.
+Defaults to `1`

 ## service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-type